As Ben Franklin famously noted, taxes are still one of the two life certainties that's impossible to escape.

 Middle-of-the-Road: File for Under $100

-- TaxAct offers a “Plus” option for homeowners, itemizers and filers with investments ($17.50), as well as a “Freelancer” service for independent contractors or self-employed filers ($27.30).
-The company charges an additional $37 for filing your state return.
+- TaxAct offers a “Deluxe” option for homeowners, child care expenses, and student loan payments ($24.95), a Premier product for those with investments or rental property ($34.95), as well as a “Self Employed” service for independent contractors or self-employed filers ($64.95).
+The company charges an additional $44.95 for filing your state return regardless of service.

-- Finally, TurboTax offers a “Deluxe” version for itemizers ($39.99) and a “Premier” version for those with investments and rental property ($59.99).
-The company charges an additional $36.99 for state returns.
+- TurboTax offers a “Deluxe” version for itemizers ($39), a “Premier” version for those with investments and rental property ($69), and a "Self-Employed" option for $89.
+The company charges an additional $39 for each state return.

 It’s Complicated: Prepare to Pay (But Not Necessarily That Much)

-The Scenario: Maybe you're a small business owner or a partner/owner in a large business.
-Maybe you had a qualifying event this year (like a marriage, divorce. or home sale).
+Let's say your tax situation is a bit more complicated.
+For example, maybe you're a small business owner or a partner/owner in a large business, or you had a qualifying event this year (like a marriage, divorce, or home sale).
 Maybe you have a lot of income from investments or you rent out property.
-In other words… Your tax situation is a bit complicated.

-The Plan: You’ll likely be filing a 1040 form, plus some other forms—including, perhaps, a schedule E form (if you rent out property or you’re a company shareholder or partner).
+In this case, you’ll likely be filing a 1040 form, plus some other forms—including, perhaps, a Schedule E form (if you rent out property or you’re a company shareholder or partner).
 You can still keep the price very low if you’re comfortable with online filing—perhaps with some live on-demand help—or you can hire a specific person for filing.
-Your options include:

-- You might want to go with a CPA or Enrolled Agent if you’re building your own business, as these individuals have experience preparing both individual income taxes and advising businesses as they develop.
+- You might want to go with a CPA or enrolled agent if you’re building your own business, as these individuals have experience preparing both individual income taxes and advising businesses as they develop.
 They’re also a good option if you have a complicated portfolio of investments.
-But it won’t come cheap: Iliana Malinov, CPA and director of tax services at HLB Gross Collins (a full-service CPA firm in Atlanta), says that complex individual returns start around $1,500 and go up from there.
+But it won’t come cheap.
+Complex individual returns start can range from $1,000 to $1,500 and even higher.
 That might sound steep, but if your income is high enough and your taxes complicated enough, it may be worth it.